gishi-yama/springboot-wicket-sample/README.md

 Spring Boot + Apache Wicket Sample Application
 =====

-The project is implemented using [Pentadrago/spring-boot-example-wicket](https://github.com/Pentadrago/spring-boot-example-wicket) as a reference.
+The project has used [Pentadrago/spring-boot-example-wicket](https://github.com/Pentadrago/spring-boot-example-wicket) as a reference guide for implementing.